Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 Create the necessary database container needed to represent Books.
 There are different ways to model this sample and you can learn more about data modeling from [here](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data).
 We will use the [embedded data model](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.

-- `books`: Collection containing books and it's authors with 'id' as the partition key
+- `books`: Collection containing books and its authors with 'id' as the partition key

 Read more about [choosing partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modeling](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/modeling-data)